These peanutty stewed black-eyed peas & collard greens are smoky, spicy, and nutty. They make for a super nutritious, easy vegan meal!

 Well, I think it’s delicious.
 And I always feel a special fondness for recipes that came together unexpectedly or involved a culinary leap of faith.
 With that I’m mind, I couldn’t help but share these simple, slightly offbeat, peanutty stewed black-eyed peas and collard greens.

 I guess I had a good precedent for this soup in the form of my yam and peanut stew with kale, which is a longtime favorite.
-And there are many west African recipes that feature peanuts in soups and stews.
-The real reason I added PB was the fact that I’ve always thought that black-eyed peas have a slightly peanutty flavor and scent—something I was reminded of as the beans were simmering.
+But the real reason I added PB was the fact that I’ve always thought that black-eyed peas have a slightly peanutty flavor and scent—something I was reminded of as the beans were simmering.
 Not sure if this is in my head or not!
 Peanuts are legumes, after all, so perhaps these two are cousins.

 The recipe is super simple: it’s really just onion and garlic, smoked paprika and chili, beans, and peanut butter.
 You won’t need to do much as the beans simmer, and at the end, you simply make a slurry with your PB, add it to the pot, and allow your collards to cook down.
 The flavor is smoky, savory, and (of course) unmistakably nutty.
 I think a squeeze of lime and generous dash of hot sauce make it all the better.